0xPolygonMiden/miden-client/docs/cli-reference.md

 | `--show <ID>`     | Show details of the input note for the specified note ID    | `-s`       |

 The `--list` flag receives an optional filter:
-    - pending: Only lists pending notes.
+    - expected: Only lists expected notes.
     - commited: Only lists commited notes.
     - consumed: Only lists consumed notes.
     - consumable: Only lists consumable notes.
 An additional `--account-id <ID>` flag may be added to only show notes consumable by the specified account.